csb123d/Asset-Pricing/README.md

 Evaluates final payouts, including principal protection, if maturity is reached.
 ##### Monte Carlo Aggregation:
 Repeats simulations over thousands of paths to compute the average expected payoff.
 ##### Discounting:
 Discounts cash flows to present value using the risk-free rate.

 ### Code Overview
 #### Main Functions
 'payoff' Simulates the price evolution of the underlying asset and calculates payouts based on kickout and protection barriers.

-monteCarloPrice
-Runs multiple simulations using payoff to calculate the expected price of the product.
+'monteCarloPrice' Runs multiple simulations using payoff to calculate the expected price of the product.

-monte_carlo_interface
-Provides an interactive widget interface to experiment with parameters and visualize results.
+'monte_carlo_interface' Provides an interactive widget interface to experiment with parameters and visualize results.

-How to Use
+### How to Use
-Setup
+#### Setup

-Clone the repository:
+**Clone the repository:**
-bash
-Copier le code

 git clone <repository-url>
 cd <repository-directory>

-Install dependencies:
-bash
-Copier le code
+**Install dependencies:**

 pip install numpy pandas ipywidgets

-Run the Simulation
+### Run the Simulation
 Run the Jupyter Notebook or Python script and interact with the widget-based interface to:

-Define parameters like drift, volatility, barriers, and maturity.
+- Define parameters like drift, volatility, barriers, and maturity.
-Compute and display the product's price.
+- Compute and display the product's price.

-Parameters
+### Parameters
 t_steps: Number of time steps in the simulation.
 TtM: Time to maturity (in years).
 Drift: Drift of the underlying price path.